+You should use footnotes, not endnotes.
 Footnotes must be made by means of the automatic insert footnote function in Word.
-Do not use endnotes.

-It is your responsibility to ensure that any cross-references within the footnotes (supra n. xx) are correct.

-If you use the automatic cross-reference functionality with field codes to refer back or forward to footnotes, make sure you refresh the cross-references before submitting the document.
+It is your responsibility to ensure that any cross references within the footnotes are correct.
+If you use the automatic cross-reference functionality with field codes to refer back or forward to footnotes, make sure you refresh the cross references before submitting the document.